statelyai/xstate/docs/tutorials/reddit.md

 - The data flow and logic hierarchy live in the XState services, not in the components.
 This is important when the subreddit needs to continue loading, even when its `<Subreddit>` component may be unmounted.
 - The UI framework layer (e.g., React) becomes a plain view layer; logic and side-effects are not tied directly to the UI, except where it is appropriate.
-- The `redditMachine` -> `subredditMachine` actor hierarchy is "self-sustaining", and allows for the logic to be transferred to any UI framework, or even no framework at all!
+- The `redditMachine` → `subredditMachine` actor hierarchy is "self-sustaining", and allows for the logic to be transferred to any UI framework, or even no framework at all!

+<iframe src="https://codesandbox.io/embed/xstate-react-reddit-example-with-actors-5g9nu?fontsize=14" title="XState React Reddit Example with Actors" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>